lowerated/L-M-6-Lowerated/readme.md

 Each attribute is given a percentage value from 0-100%, reflecting its presence in the movie.

-We have identified key attributes for multiple entities, detailed in the listed in [entities & attributes](./docs/rate/entities_attributes.md)
+We have identified key attributes for multiple entities, detailed in the listed [Entities & Attributes](./docs/rate/entities_attributes.md).

-## Can we add more attributes?

-Yes, 7 is the standard for all the default entities given, you can create your own entities and assign them as many attributes you want.

 ## How do I use it?

-Check Out the steps to use Lowerated [here](./docs/rate/how_to_use.md)
+Check out the steps to use Lowerated [here](./docs/rate/how_to_use.md).

 ## Prerequisites